inferno-framework/us-core-test-kit/docs/Overview_Client.md

 Systems do NOT need to pass all tests within this test kit to be considered 'US Core Conformant'.
 US Core allows systems to support a subset of content relevant to their use case.
-While evaluating requests made by the client the US Core Client Suites will look at all US Core Profiles.
-However, when the client makes no requests for data for a particular profile's resource type, the suite will skip the evaluation and provide no feedback on the assumption that the client does not support that profile or does not want to get feedback on it during the current test run.
+The US Core Client Suites allow testers to run all the tests, or only evaluated access for a subset of profiles that the client supports.
+In either case, when running a profile group and the client has not made any requests for data for that profile's resource type, the tests will be skipped.

 ## Test Groups